Virgin River Rim Trail

 the uintatherium and giant sloth lived in Utah in warm thick forest among many

-Mike stands at the cliff edge, 6 miles
+Mike stands at the cliff edge in 2001, 6 miles

 into the ride.